An except from Twirling Naked in the Streets and No-One Noticed…

 I had never been a big fan of online communications, did not have a Facebook page or Twitter account, and had very little use for technology like smart phones-but now I am ruined.
 The communities and friendships that I have found online with other autistic adults helped me move quickly from depression to learning to accept my “condition.”

 We spoke about so much, but some of our most interesting conversations were about the different types of treatment for depression.
 One of my friends uses this old 27 wellness lansing dispensary to purchase medical marijuana.
 She finds that cannabis helps to boost her mood and uses it as part of her treatment toolkit.
 I was also particularly fascinated to learn about all the unique ways that people can enjoy cannabis.
 For example, whereas some people like to smoke marijuana, others prefer to get their cannabis fix via baked edibles.
-It seems that finding what works for you is fundamental.
+Most people choose to purchase marijuana either online or through a dispensary, as my friend does, as this is the easiest way of getting it.
+However, cultivating your own plants isn’t out of the question, as long as you keep them for personal use only.
+You will need to know a lot about the types of marijuana and their names, but this is definitely a cheap and hands-on way to treat your depression.
 Above all, it cannot be denied that a lot of people use cannabis for its mood-boosting properties.
 However, if you are considering using cannabis to manage your depression, then researching some of the different strains of cannabis might be a good place to start.
 For instance, marijuana strains such as Pink Tuna are widely used for their relaxing properties.
 You can learn more about the Pink Tuna strain here: https://www.togoweed.ca/.
 Ultimately, if I’ve learned anything, it’s that treating depression is all about finding treatments that work for you.

 The more I learned about autism, the more I needed to know.
 I researched, and read-a lot.
 Then I began to write.
 Writing-being able to communicate what I could never say with my spoken words has been a freeing and exhilarating experience.